bruprescott/CTDizzle/Documentation/User_Guide.md

 ### Case Construction and Potting
 Once everything checks out and your breadboard tests are successful, you can begin to put the pressure case together.

-#### End Cap Prep
+#### End Cap and Flange Prep
-If using a blank end cap, drill two 10mm holes into one of the two.
+If using a blank end cap, drill two 10mm holes into one of the caps.
 This will be considered the end cap that will be used for the switch and vent.
 Make sure there is enough space to allow you to tighten the aluminum bulkheads with a wrench.

 ![Switch and Vent Endcap](https://github.com/CTDizzle/CTDizzle/blob/master/Documentation/Images/20170605_104802_001.jpg) _Example of two holes drilled into an end cap._

+**Need diagram of sandpaper and flange**

-After you have drilled the holes, clean the end cap and flange with alcohol.
+After you have drilled the holes, use a high grit sandpaper to scuff up the inside portion of the end cap and flange.
+Clean the end cap and flange with alcohol.
 Now you can install the aluminum bulkheads that comprise the switch and vent.
 You'll want to grease up the bulkhead O-ring before installation.
 Don't forget to tighten them down!
 Next, install the end cap on the flange.
 Don't forget to add a greased up O-ring!
 Tighten all of the screws in a star pattern.

 ![Endcap + Flange](https://github.com/CTDizzle/CTDizzle/blob/master/Documentation/Images/20170605_151845.jpg)
 _Example of end cap and flange connected with bulkheads installed._